ioannist/crowdrecords/readme.md

 -   Should able to purchase non locked asset the CRD amount is less than 1
 -   Buy order is fulfilled and the transaction fees are transferred to wallet
 -   Buy order is fulfilled and the transaction fees are transferred to wallet.
 Order amount is greater than 1
+-   User can create normal Buy request, cancels it, other user tries to buy order expect revert.
+-   Trying to sell more then the requested amount, expect revert
+-   create buy order with 1,000,000 CRD total order value.
+-   Try to fulfill order with insufficient Community token balance, expect revert
+-   Try to fulfill order with insufficient governance token balance, expect revert
+-   testing for ration that is 1 : 1 Mil for invalid token ratio, expect revert buy 1 : 1
+-   testing for ration that is 1 : 1 Mil for invalid token ratio, buy 0.5 : 500k

 ### Records Contract